aenix-io/cozystack-website/content/en/docs/oidc.md

 2. **Add User to the `kubeapps-admin` Group**
    Assign the user to the `kubeapps-admin` group.

-### Step 4: Get Kubeconfig
+### Step 4: Retrieve Kubeconfig

-Now access the cluster via Dashboard
+To access the cluster through the Dashboard, download your kubeconfig by selecting the deployed tenant and copying the secret from the resource map.

+This kubeconfig will be automatically configured to use OIDC authentication and the namespace dedicated to the tenant.